sahilanand72/customer-segmentation-campaign-roi-analysis-sql-python-powerbi/README.md

-$ Marketing Analytics Project | SQL, Python, Power BI
+$ Customer Segmentation and Campaign ROI Analysis using SQL, Python & Power BI

 $ Overview

-This project simulates a real-world marketing analytics workflow where campaign performance and customer sentiment data are analyzed to derive actionable business insights.
-The project involves data cleaning, SQL querying, sentiment analysis using Python, and interactive visualizations using Power BI.
+This end-to-end marketing analytics project focuses on analyzing customer segments and evaluating campaign return on investment (ROI) using real-world-style data.
+The project uses SQL for data cleaning and querying, Python (including NLP) for sentiment analysis, and Power BI for dashboard visualizations.

 $$ Objective

-To assess marketing campaign effectiveness, understand customer sentiment, and identify improvement opportunities using data-driven methods.
+To help a marketing team understand which customer segments drive the most value, assess campaign performance, and leverage sentiment analysis to improve targeting and engagement.

 $$ Tools and Technologies

 - SQL (PostgreSQL/MySQL): Data extraction, joins, and aggregations
 - Python: Data cleaning, sentiment analysis using NLTK, visualization using Pandas and Seaborn
 - Power BI: Dashboard to display campaign ROI, customer engagement trends, and sentiment analysis results

 $$ Key Components